OpenFodder/SOS_Unpacker/README.md

 ![SOS_Unpacker](https://user-images.githubusercontent.com/1327406/47247552-22232180-d450-11e8-948c-487ec32b5258.png)

-## How-To
+## How-To Use

-Place your .raw files in the directory with the executable, execute, and all files will be extracted to the current directory.
+1. Place your .raw disk images in the directory with the executable
+2. Execute SOS_Unpacker
+3. All files are extracted to the "out" directory

 ## Thanks